How can I contact/find a therapist?

 - BTFA have confirmed that they will award 10 points per module

 - Massage Australia have confirmed that they will award 15 points per module

 - ANTA have confirmed that they will award CPE points at their discretion (approx 1 point/hour) on presentation of your certificate of attendence

 - MAA have confirmed that they will award 10 points each for Modules One and Two if both completed within 12 months, 15 points each for Modules Three and Fours and 20 points will be awarded each for the Advanced Tutorial and Understanding Palliative Care courses.

-- Massage NZ offer 30 points each for Modules One and Two
+- Massage NZ offer 30 points each for OM1 and OM2

 How do I order product?

-Oncology Massage Limited sell items in the Webshop that will expand your knowledge, help prepare you for our courses or generally enhance your practice.
+OML sells items in the Webshop that will expand your knowledge, help prepare you for our courses, or generally enhance your practice.
 To order them, you just need to send us the details through the Contact Us page, and make payment into our account.
 A receipt will be send out with the items.
-Any profits from the sale of these items help fund OML and to keep course costs low.
-Unfortunately we cannot sell the required pre-course reading text books.
+Any profits from the sale of these items help fund OML and to keep course costs as low as possible.
+Unfortunately, we cannot sell the required pre-course reading text books.